aatxe/oxide/oxide0.md

 typing rule's premise, we know that the fractions are non-zero along the path.
 We also know from the types that `r_1` and `r_2` are at the type `u32`, and thus we can determine using Canonical Forms that the simple value for those regions is of the form `n`.
 Thus, as long as these numbers are in bounds for the array, we can step using `E-SliceMut`.

-TODO: deal with the out of bounds case.
+If they are not, we can use `E-SliceMutOOB`.

 ##### Case `T-Drop`: